-5 Days in Calabria, South of Italy: What to Do, See and Eat
+5 Days in Calabria, Italy: What to Do, See and Eat

-Calabria is a region in the South of Italy, situated right next to Sicily and Basilicata.
-Andrea is from Catanzaro, the capital of Calabria, so I've visited this little-known place a couple of times, and each time I discover something new and exciting!
+Calabria is a region in the South of Italy, situated right next to Sicily and Puglia.
+My partner, Andrea, is from Catanzaro, the capital of Calabria, so I've visited this little-known place a couple of times, and each time I discover something new and exciting!

 Tropea